TimonVS/pr-labeler-action/README.md

 ### Default configuration

-When no custom configuration is set the following default configuration will be used:
+When no configuration is provided, the following defaults will be used:

 ```yml
 feature: ['feature/*', 'feat/*'],